hetalang/heta-specifications/actions.md

 # Actions

-The format of modeling platform (or model) which is developed with Heta code is a kind of declarative language (scheme).
+The format of heta-based modeling platform is a kind of declarative language (scheme).
 Nevertheless Heta is not actually a declarative language because it sequentially updates and changes the platform.

 The "action" is term used in Heta language to clarify what platform should do with a statement.
 Some of actions like `#import` works at modules level.

 Action is designated by `#` symbol before the action type and can be used in any statement.

-In no statement is written the default statement is `#upsert`.
+If no statement is written the default statement is `#upsert`.

 ## Action list